Trimbljk/trimbljk.github.io/content/Programming/2020_11_build_cropdata_infra.md

         <span class="infra-variable">IgnorePublicAcls</span><span class="colon">:</span><span class="infra-noq-string-value"> True</span>
         <span class="infra-variable">RestrictPublicBuckets</span><span class="colon">:</span><span class="infra-noq-string-value"> True</span></code>
 </pre>
 We first assign a name to the resource with **OutputBucket** and tell AWS what kind of resource it is using AWS's inherent data convention **AWS::S3::Bucket**.
 We then describe what the bucket "looks like" under the **Properties** variable.
-I set all my restrictions to **True** because I want my bucket to be private.
+The bucket name must be universal in the S3 namespace and I set all my access restrictions to **True** because I want my bucket to be private.
 Even though private is the default setting on S3 it's good practice to specify it explictly by blocking any public access.

 Next, we'll specify our database resource.
 This database will hold all the information we'll be supplying to S3.
 <pre class="setpre">